Flour alternatives for those avoiding gluten, grains, nuts, or just want to eat healthier!

 Gluten Free Flours

-My personal favorite gluten free flour is gfJules.
+My personal favorite gluten free flour alternative is gfJules.
 The consistency is amazing, and the ingredients are all Non-GMO.
 The flour is a 1:1 substitute for regular all purpose flour.
 It is a little pricier and you have to buy online, so I have included other options below.

 Bob’s Red Mill also offers a 1:1 gluten free flour substitute.
 Their flour can be found at many stores and is fairly affordable for a gluten free option.